mike182uk/paypal-ipn-listener/CONTRIBUTING.md

 node server.js
 ```

-Once the server is running you should be able to run behat from the project directory:
+Once the server is running you should be able to run Behat from the project directory:

 ```bash
 bin/behat